guotong1988/guotong1988.github.io/research/_posts/2022-08-01-relabel-by-pattern.md

 **Keyword-enhanced NER**.
 In the named-entity-recognise task, there is work\cite{ref5} that injects the entity dictionary into deep model.
 This work give more information for the deep model if the entities of training data is similar to test data.

+**ChatGPT**.
+The work \cite{ref7} of OpenAI use model predictions for human as new data to label.
+The model predictions is actually based on the training dataset.
+Our work do not have the reward model of \cite{ref7}, and I think reinforcement learning from human feedback(RLHF) is same to re-label here. \cite{ref7} correct the knowledge of policy by reward model, which is same to the correct all the related data/labels in training dataset.

 ### 5. Conclusion

 In this paper, we solve the problem of the low accuracy under human evaluation after we achieve good accuracy of dev dataset.
 We propose the pipeline: First, we find the badcase in the prediction data and summarize the right knowledge for human labeling.
 Second, we summarize the pattern from prediction badcase data and re-label the training data which match the pattern.
 Loop this pipeline means we inject the right knowledge/rule to the deep model by re-label the training data retrieved by pattern from badcase prediction data.
 The experiment results verify our idea.